 Building on the success of SCAD FORTY, MMA led the next design phases of the campus development in collaboration with LJC, Clayco, and SCAD Design Group.
-FORTY FOUR and FORTY FIVE are located adjacent to FORTY with frontage along the Arts Corridor in Midtown Atlanta, this mixed-use residential project contains student-focused space along with arts amenities to be enjoyed by the general public.
-Program for the nearly 1,000 students includes a dining hall, fitness center with a rooftop pool, and academic classrooms and workshops for design and industrial arts.
-In addition, the community is invited in to enjoy the campus store, a 700-seat cinema, and a 150-seat black box auditorium.
+FORTY FOUR and FORTY FIVE are located adjacent to FORTY with frontage along the Arts Corridor in Midtown Atlanta.
+This mixed-use residential project contains student-focused space along with arts amenities to be enjoyed by the general public.
+Program for the nearly 1,000 students include a dining hall, fitness center with a rooftop pool, and academic classrooms, digital labs, and workshops.
+In addition, the community is invited in to enjoy the lobby gallery, campus store, a 700-seat cinema, and a black box style auditorium.

 Midway through design, the world was drastically impacted by the emergence of COVID-19.
 In response, SCAD and the design team modified the design to provide phasing flexibility due to the unknown impacts on enrollment.
 The initial concept of a single 20-story residential tower was revised to two shorter towers to be completed in two phases.
-The phases are currently projected to be completed in quick succession, but Phase 2 could delay to a future completion date if needed.
 In addition, the standard semi-suite unit type was modified within the existing module to accommodate an additional bathroom to address the University’s pandemic housing protocol.

-The Spring House development is an amazing opportunity to transform the growing Atlanta campus through program expansion and continued development of an architectural language that celebrates SCAD’s aesthetic–modern and refined design that allows the interiors and artwork to shine.
-Through development of Spring and FORTY, the campus will have gained beds for over 1,500 students, expanded its academic and dining facilities and created dynamic exterior gathering spaces and pedestrian connections that truly give Atlanta that cohesive campus feel.
+The addition of FORTY FOUR and FORTY FIVE have transformed the Atlanta campus through program expansion and continued development of an architectural language that celebrates SCAD’s aesthetic–modern and refined design that allows the interiors and artwork to shine.
+Through development of FORTY FOUR, FORTY FIVE, and FORTY, the campus will have gained beds for over 1,500 students, expanded its academic and dining facilities and created dynamic exterior gathering spaces and pedestrian connections that truly give Atlanta that cohesive campus feel.

 Passion + Perspective